-The FIP Foundation awards six scholarships to assist young pharmacists or pharmaceutical scientists to attend the annual FIP World Congress and participate in the Leadership Development Workshop, which are planned to take place in the first weekend of the congress.
+The FIP Foundation will award six scholarships to assist young pharmacists or pharmaceutical scientists to attend the 2024 FIP World Congress and participate in the Leadership Development Workshop, which are planned to take place in September in Cape Town, South Africa.

 The deadline for submission of applications is every year on 15 February.

 What is the FIP Foundation Early Career Leadership Development Scholarship?

 The FIP Foundation, has partnered with the ECPG and the Regional Forums to award six scholarships to assist young pharmacists or pharmaceutical scientists to attend the FIP World Congress and participate in the Leadership Development Workshop.

 - To assist young pharmacists, pharmaceutical scientists or pharmacy educators from low- or middle-income countries to attend an FIP World Congress.

 - To provide an opportunity for the recipient to further develop his/her leadership skills and knowledge and to apply these skills in future professional organization leadership roles,

 - To support the recipient in applying leadership skills to improve pharmaceutical practice, pharmaceutical sciences and/or pharmaceutical education in his/her home country and globally.

 What does the Early Career Leadership Development scholarship include?